14-year-old boy killed, two others injured in East St. Louis

-EAST ST. LOUIS, Ill. – The Major Case Squad is investigating after a teenager was shot to death in East St. Louis Monday night.
+EAST ST. LOUIS, Ill. – An investigation underway after a teenager was shot to death in East St. Louis Monday night.

 Police responded to the John De-shields Apartments on McCasland Avenue just after 10:00 p.m.
 Upon arrival they found a 14-year-old boy dead and two others injured.
 The other two victims were taken to a nearby hospital.